Australian Architecture Students Rate their Schools: Part 1

 So where should you study?
 Depends who you ask.

-On this page we provide the latest data on what the students think of their education.
-You have a problem with our methodology, do your own research.
+On this page we provide the latest data on what the students think of their education, using the data from the national Course Experience Questionnaire and its successor the University Experience Study.

 Some caveats

-The key point is that this methodology measures what students think of their recent education.
+The key point is that course satisfaction surveys measure what students think of their recent education.
 Not employers, not parents, not people who graduated thirty years ago.
 Let us emphasize that:

 1. In an act of utter bastardry, in 2008 Universities Australia, the supposed owner of the CEQ data, not only refused to publish the data for that year but also expunged all the previously public domain data from the prior 14 years!
 For more information, read our page on what Australian universities don't want you to know.
 But we've found our own ways around that.